jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But, by luck or good fortune, I can go into Charles' mind at this historic moment.
 And one of history's most evil Antagonist Kings was a completely moral man.
 He had no hate in his heart.
 No deception to hide.
 In fact, it was his genuine morality that killed the gremlin.

-It's the only way he could have spoken a word on that scaffold.
+Loving the common person is the only way he could have spoken a word on that scaffold.

 Charles was a victim.
 A regular person told he was king.
-When he was told to throw that away, it was like being asked to wake up from the matrix with no experience with frontline pain to prompt the awakening.
+When he was told to throw that away, it was like being asked to wake up from the Matrix with no experience with frontline pain to prompt the awakening.

 Could you, me, or anyone do any better?